AlfaazPlus/QuranApp/README.md

 ## Contributing

-See [CONTRIBUTING.md](https://github.com/AlfaazPlus/QuranApp/blob/master/CONTRIBUTING.md) to learn the ways to get started.
+If you want to contribute, kindly visit [CONTRIBUTING.md](https://github.com/AlfaazPlus/QuranApp/blob/master/CONTRIBUTING.md) to learn the ways to get started.
+See [this page](https://github.com/AlfaazPlus/QuranApp/blob/master/CONTRIBUTORS.md) to know about the contributors.

 ## App Translations
 <a href="https://hosted.weblate.org/projects/QuranApp/#languages">